How to Apply for AWS Credits in 2025

-Option 1: Apply via Cloudvisor (Easiest, Free and Fully Supported)
+Option 1: Apply via AWS Partner (Easiest, Free and Fully Supported)

-Reddit users often cite rejections due to invalid websites or prior credits; Cloudvisor prevents these pitfalls.
-We also maximize your credits, ensuring you use every dollar before they expire (typically 1–2 years).
+Reddit users often cite rejections due to invalid websites or prior credits so AWS experts can prevent these pitfalls.
+Cloudvisor can optimize your credits usage, ensuring you use every dollar before they expire (typically 1–2 years).

 Who Can Apply for AWS Activate?